JakeSteam/blog-personal/_drafts/2023-07-15-house-affordability-spreadsheet.md

 ### Totals

 * **Mortgage needed** & **Mortgage offered**: The mortgage size you need for your property, and what you are likely to be offered by the bank.
 If you'll get enough, this will be green!
 * **Cash needed** & **Cash owned**: How much cash you'll need for the deposit and all fees, minus the amount you'll get back from selling your current property.
+Again, if you have enough this will be green.
 * **Maximum house price**: The maximum house price you can likely afford.
 This is approximate, since you'll be limited by cash or mortgage available.
 Putting this number in as the *New house price* will show if it is actually possible.

 ## House buying / selling tips

 There's a million articles offering tips on buying & selling property (and I read half of them!), so I'll just share a few I found particularly helpful:

 * **Use [ReallyMoving](https://reallymoving.com) to find a conveyancer**.
-I ended up with an excellent one, that made the whole process drastically easy, let me view all documents / emails on their portal instantly, upload files easily, etc. They also didn't require any chasing, and would actively chase other solicitors!
+I ended up with an excellent one, that made the whole process as easy as possible, let me view all documents / emails on their portal instantly, upload files easily, etc. They also didn't require any chasing, and would actively chase other solicitors!
-* **Be in for the long haul**.
+* **Be in it for the long haul**.
 It took us almost a year from wanting to buy to actually moving into our house!
-This was due to our house taking a while to sell, then taking it off the mortgage briefly as one of us moved to a higher paying job.
+This was due to our old property taking a while to sell, then taking it off the mortgage briefly as one of us moved to a higher paying job.
 * **Be organised and prompt**.
 When your solicitor asks a question, the entire process is likely waiting for your answer!
 Reply quickly but always accurately, and make sure you're aware of any upcoming deadlines.
 * **Ask questions if you aren't sure**.
 Your solicitor works for you.
 If anything doesn't make sense, ask them, they're as interested as you are in everything going smoothly!
 * **Monitor house sites closely, and view ASAP**.
 Houses will often be listed and go under offer within the week, so viewing them as soon as possible is recommended.
 Set up daily alerts on RightMove, and book a viewing the next day if possible.